-- 1. If during 2018 you were separated from your spouse, you became married or divorced, or your spouse died, read the appropriate section(s) of the "Special Instructions" on pages 21 through 23 before you complete line 13 or 14. - 2.
-If you moved during 2018, review instructions a) through g) below and follow each that apply. - a) Attach a schedule listing the address of each dwelling and the dates you lived there in 2018. - b) Claim the prorated property taxes or rent only for the time you occupied each dwelling in 2018.
-If you are claiming less than 12 months of property taxes and/or rent, attach a note explaining where you lived for the balance of 2018. - c) Do not claim more than 12 months of property taxes and/or rent.
-If you paid property taxes and/or rent for two dwellings for the same time period, claim only the amount for where you actually lived. - d) If you owned your homestead, claim only the portion of property taxes prorated for the time you both owned and occupied it.
+- 1. If during 2021 you were separated from your spouse, you became married or divorced, or your spouse died, read the appropriate section(s) of the "Special Instructions" on pages 22 through 24 before you complete line 13 or 14. - 2.
+If you moved during 2021, review instructions a) through g) below and follow each that apply. - a) Attach a schedule listing the address of each dwelling and the dates you lived there in 2021.